I am a consultant at Ictech. On this site you can find my previous work that I've done as an academic and personal

 I am a computer scientist interested in programming language theory and concurrent system research.
 Here you can find published work, talks, and software that I authored.

-My publication list can also be found on this dblp page.
+My publication list can also be found on the dblp page.

 - A Sorted Semantic Framework for Applied Process CalculiLogical Methods in Computer Science 12(1), 2016

 - Modal Logics for Nominal Transition Systems26th International Conference on Concurrency Theory (CONCUR 2015), 2015

 - The Psi-Calculi Workbench: A Generic Tool for Applied Process CalculiACM Transaction on Embedded Computing, ACSD Special Issue, Journal, 2015

 - Session types for broadcastingProgramming Language Approaches to Concurrency and Communication-cEntric Software (PLACES), Workshop, 2014

 - A sorted semantic framework for applied process calculi (extended abstract)Trustworthy Global Computing (TGC), Symposium, 2014

 - A parametric tool for applied process calculiApplication of Concurrency to System Design (ACSD), Conference, 2013

 - Advancing Concurrent System Verification: Type based approach and toolsLicentiate, Uppsala University, Department of Information Technology, 2014